Until further notice tours are only carried out on Fridays between 10am and 2pm

-Our site at the summit of Cerro Pachón is currently under construction, hence access to the site is restricted and is granted at the discretion of LSST Management.
+Our site at the summit of Cerro Pachón is currently under construction, hence access to the site is restricted and is granted at the discretion of Rubin Management.
 From time to time we provide permission to access the site.
 Without the "Pase de Ingreso" you will not be allowed to proceed to the summit.

 To visit the site please complete the form below and and we will get in touch with you.
 We recommend that you contact us at least 3 months prior to your proposed visit date.

 Safety: Please note that you will require steel-toe shoes while walking around the construction site.
 Hard hats and reflective safety vests will be provided if necessary.
 Refer to this flyer and this document for additional information.
 NOTE: earthquakes do happen in Chile, you will be escorted during your visit and must follow the instructions you are given should action need to be taken due to an earthquake.